yext/search-ui-react/docs/search-ui-react.facetsprops.excludedfieldids.md

 ## FacetsProps.excludedFieldIds property

-List of filter ids that should not be displayed.
+List of field ids that should not be displayed.

 <b>Signature:</b>